Incremental Approximate Maximum Flow via Residual Graph Sparsification: Introduction

 Finally, we simplify our algorithm by not maintaining an exact sample from the distribution at each time step, but an oversample.
 Specifically, we obtain a sample of the correct size ($O(n \log^2 (n)/\eps)$) right after an augmentation, but between two augmentations, we add edges directly to the sample instead of trying to maintain the distribution.
 This could blow up the number of edges in the sample to $\Omega(m)$ at some time steps, but since each edge is added this way to at most one sample throughout the algorithm, the total time bound of $\tO(m + nF^*/\eps)$ still holds.
+This also helps us obtain our guarantee against adversaries that know the current flow maintained by the algorithm, since the sample remains independent of the flow: any time the flow is updated, we resample the graph based on NI indices (which are independent of the flow), and between two augmentations, all inserted edges are directly added to the sample.